We all do something a bit out of the ordinary with the vehicles we love, do we?

 Doing these things also gives us permission to name our vehicles.
 We invest in the maintenance and care for our automobiles – perhaps equal, if not more, than we do for the care and feeding of children and pets.
 If that is the case, how much more should we do to include them in our lives?

 One example comes from personal experience.
-When my family had the 1972 Oldsmobile Ninety-Eight, my mother dubbed it the "Queen Mary," named after the former Cunard cruise ship now permanently parked in the Port of Long Beach.
-The dimensions of the Olds dwarfed many vehicles on the road – save for a Cadillac, a Lincoln and a Chevrolet/GMC Suburban.
+When my family had the 1972 Oldsmobile Ninety-Eight, my mother dubbed it the "Queen Mary," named after the former Cunard cruise ship that is still permanently parked in the Port of Long Beach.
+The dimensions of the Olds dwarfed many vehicles on the road – save for a Cadillac, a Lincoln, and a Chevrolet Suburban.
 It simply rode like a cruise ship – well, it used to.
 Heck, you could sleep in it with reasonable comfort.

 When I finally got a hold of it, I gave it a different name: "The Cruise Missile."
-Taking the legacy of its old name and directing to the Rocket badge up front, I figured it would be appropriate considering how much power was lost over time – not just from installing emissions controls on the thing at the onset.
+Taking the legacy of its old name and directing to the Rocket sticker applied to the air cleaner of its 7.5-liter V8, I figured it would be appropriate considering how much power was lost over time – not just from installing emissions controls on the thing at the onset.

 Even auto journalists are like you.
 You've seen Top Gear (the original UK version) where Jeremy Clarkson barks at the car to go faster when doing a drag race or a challenge on the show.
 Not all of us are like Jezza.
 Some of us have an affectionate side with our vehicles – even those we review for our outlets.